 Esther Stühmer, Lisa Merck, Mathilde Gullaud, Camille Mabboux und Charlotte Degry

-Anjana Narayan, Camille Mabboux, Charlotte Degry, Dahea Sun, Dorothee Clasen, Moritz Wallasch and Sascha Praet, Elias-Kilian Schmidt and Andreas Pilarski, Emanuel Steffens, Estel Alcaraz Sancerni, Esther Stühmer, Frauke Rahr, Helen Acosta Iglesias, Laura Röthlisberger, Lisa Keller, Lisa Merk, Lisa Reichardt, Verena Ernst and Lara Sophie Strauss, Mark Braun, Martin Binder, Mathilde Gullaud, New competition topic, Paul Biedermann, Shira Keret, Theresa Schinagl
+Anjana Narayan, Camille Mabboux, Charlotte Degry, Dahea Sun, Dorothee Clasen, Moritz Wallasch and Sascha Praet, Elias-Kilian Schmidt and Andreas Pilarski, Emanuel Steffens, Estel Alcaraz Sancerni, Esther Stühmer, Frauke Rahr, Helen Acosta Iglesias, Laura Röthlisberger, Lisa Keller, Lisa Merk, Lisa Reichardt, Verena Ernst and Lara Sophie Strauss, Mark Braun, Martin Binder, Mathilde Gullaud, Paul Biedermann, Shira Keret, Theresa Schinagl, Venue

 Prof. Vincenz Warnke

 Prof. Volker Albus, Tulga Beyerle, Thomas Edelmann, Prof. Axel Kufus, Nils Holger Moormann, Prof. Axel Müller-Schöll, Prof. Peter Raacke, Prof. Vincenz Warnke